djanatyn/copy-keys/README.md

 * gain more experience scripting in Haskell, and to
 * try [`Polysemy`](https://hackage.haskell.org/package/polysemy), an effect handler system.

+# scope

+This is just intended for me, I don't imagine anyone else would use this package.

+You're probably better off using that shell example above.

 # in progress

 - [X] execute `ansible-inventory` with `typed-process`